 We’re going to spend a couple more weeks talking about marketing on social media.
 We gave you the 411 on Instagram last week.
 This week we’re talking about their archnemesis: Twitter.
+This one is also my second favorite platform.

 YOUR Twitter AUDIENCE

 With every social media platform it’s important to know the general audience.
-It definitely matters because one of the best way to sell is to make people feel like you’re talking directly to them.
+It definitely matters because one of the best way you’ll sell is to make people feel like you’re talking directly to them.
 You can’t figure out the best voice and tone without knowing who you’re speaking to !

 Twitter recently stopped cropping photos !
 It was such a big deal that the photography community gave the day its own hashtag; although I can’t remember what it was anymore.
 So post away !
 Just keep the videos around 2 minutes or less and you’re golden.